Bug Report #3001

 'SCRIPT_NAME' => string '/ö +' (length=5) 'REQUEST_URI' => string '/%C3%B6%20+' (length=11) 'DOCUMENT_URI' => string '/ö +' (length=5) 'PHP_SELF' => string '/ö +' (length=5)

 I still think using REQUEST_URI last is the optimal solution.
 The server has already done the work and would require 1 less method call.
 Either way works for me though.

-#6 Updated by Woody Gilk over 3 years ago
+#6 Updated by Woody Gilk about 4 years ago

 - Status changed from New to Needs Test